 What if others complain?
 They’re insensitive to your “spontaneity” and free spirit….envious bastards.

-The next time things don’t go your way, or you missed out on some promotion or raise, blame it on an “ISM”.
+The next time things don’t go your way, or you miss out on some promotion or raise, blame it on an “ISM”.
 There are plenty to choose from.

 Remember, it’s never your responsibility to create wealth and opportunity.
 Someone should always look out for you because you’ve been handicapped (i.e., with an ISM) by the unfairness of society.
 Someone should also make amends, and remunerations for your inconvenience should be made.